Haskalah: Literary circle

-The Haskalah was multifaceted, with many loci which rose and dwindled at different times and across vast territories.
+The Haskalah was multifaceted, with many loci which became more and less prominent at different times and across vast territories.
 The name Haskalah became a standard self-appellation in 1860, when it was taken as the motto of the Odessa-based newspaper Ha-Melitz, but derivatives and the title Maskil for activists were already common in the first edition of Ha-Meassef from 1 October 1783: its publishers described themselves as Maskilim.
+Ha-Meassif was a quarterly started in Koenigsberg by students of the prominent Haskalah philosopher Moses Mendelssohn and was considered the first Hebrew periodical of the Haskalah in Germany.
 While Maskilic centres sometimes had loose institutions around which their members operated, the movement as a whole lacked any such.

 In spite of that diversity, the Maskilim shared a sense of common identity and self-consciousness.
 They were anchored in the existence of a shared literary canon, which began to be formulated in the first Maskilic locus at Berlin.
 Its members, like Moses Mendelssohn, Naphtali Hirz Wessely, Isaac Satanow and Isaac Euchel, authored tracts in various genres that were further disseminated and re-read among other Maskilim.
 Each generation, in turn, elaborated and added its own works to the growing body.
 The emergence of the Maskilic canon reflected the movement's central and defining enterprise, the revival of Hebrew as a literary language for secular purposes (its restoration as a spoken tongue occurred only much later).
-The Maskilim researched and standardized grammar, minted countless neologisms and composed poetry, magazines, theatrical works and literature of all sorts in Hebrew.
+The Maskilim researched and standardized grammar, coined neologisms, and composed poetry, periodicals, theatrical works, and other literature in Hebrew.
 Historians described the movement largely as a Republic of Letters, an intellectual community based on printing houses and reading societies.